CULTIVATE COMMUNITY

 through a lifestyle of generosity

 In 2010, The Point set out with one mission: To connect the disconnected to a growing and reproducing relationship with Christ.
-In the 11+ years since, we’ve pursued this mission in a variety of ways.
-Following the difficulties of 2020, we desired to connect the disconnected through cultivating community in and through The Point by fostering friendship, sustaining the future, and serving our city.
+In the 13+ years since, we’ve pursued this mission in a variety of ways.
+Over the past few years. we've desired to connect the disconnected through cultivating community in and through The Point by fostering friendship, sustaining the future, & serving our city.

 WHERE DO WE GO FROM HERE?